techy4shri/NUMERO-FUN/README.md

 ## License

-This project is licensed under the GPL-3.0 Licence , more info in [LICENCE.md](https://github.com/techy4shri/NUMERO-FUN/blob/main/LICENSE)
+This project is licensed under the GPL-3.0 Licence.
+See [LICENCE.md](https://github.com/techy4shri/NUMERO-FUN/blob/main/LICENSE) for details